MichaelCurrin/auto-commit-msg/README.md

 It can describe a change for a single file.
 Such as create, update, remove or move.
 See the [tests](https://github.com/MichaelCurrin/auto-commit-msg/blob/master/src/test/message.test.ts).

 And it can use an appropriate semvar label in many cases.
+It can't separate features and bug fixes but it can identify changes to docs, CI files and package or config files.

 ## Example